jobgraph-dev/jobgraph/README.md

 ## Jobgraph at high-level

 See this [blogpost](https://johanlorenzo.github.io/blog/2019/10/24/taskgraph-is-now-deployed-to-the-biggest-mozilla-mobile-projects.html) which summarizes Taskgraph's basic usage and functionalities.
-The blog post predates Jobgraph was a thing but the concepts are the same.
+The blog post predates Jobgraph but the concepts are the same.

+*// TODO: Convert this blog post to the jobgraph lingo.*

 ### Usage